ksator/lab_management/README.md

 ansible-playbook pb.print.facts.yml
 ```

-### How to overwrite the running configuration on the junos devices with the initial configuration files before the demo
+### How to overwrite the running configuration on the junos devices with the initial configuration files at the beginning of each demo
 ```
 ansible-playbook pb.configure.golden.yml
 ```